 BTW, I have also tried Stitch Fix for teen boys.
 Check that post out too!

-BTW, if you’re looking to “automate” your life — like kids shopping I have a whole course called Family Routines that really helps you get your home life in order.
+BTW, if you’re looking to “automate” your life — like a subscription box — I have a whole course called Family Routines that really helps you get your home life in order.
 I already feel like you’re doing TOO MUCH, so let’s fix that with Family Routines, save 10% with code PC10.

-While I got this initial box while my daughter was just heading into her teens, I have gotten her a couple of boxes every year since then.
+While I got this initial box while my daughter was just heading into her teens, I have gotten her a couple boxes/year since then.

 I absolutely love it.

-I love not having to deal with the stores (extra awesome with Covid).
+I love not having to deal with the stores.

 I love that they send her stuff that is more “her” than “me” (because when I shop with her, I have a hard time taking my tastes out of the equation).